tutututu2222/Anime_Vanguard-Macro-2/README.md

-# Anime Vanguard Macro
+# Anime Vanguard Macro (Forked)
-_Automation macro for the Anime Vanguard game software_
+> ⚠️ This project is a **fork** of the original [Anime Vanguard Macro](https://github.com/tutututu2222/Anime_Vanguard-Macro).
+> Improvements, tweaks, or additional features may differ from the main repository.

+---

 ## ⚙️ Overview
 This macro automates repetitive tasks in the game **Anime Vanguard**.